 We play no singles, because it’s nearly impossible to collect everything, throw it back to the pitcher’s mound and into the canister before someone reaches first base.
 A runner can choose to advance further, but they are only safe if they are standing on a base (with the exception of first base) or have crossed home plate.
 All ties go to the runner.

 If the first person successfully reaches second base, the next person will be up and will once again throw the football & Frisbee and kick the kickball.
 In this scenario, if their is a runner on second base, the runner must reach home plate (advance two bases) by the time the defense collects everything and puts it in the canister, if both the “hitter” & “runner” fail to advance two bases, they are both out, resulting in a double play.

-One last rule to remind participants of: the kickball, football & Frisbee must be in the field of play (between the first and third base lines).
+One last rule to remind participants of for 3 Ball: the kickball, football & Frisbee must be in the field of play (between the first and third base lines).
 If they are not, they are automatic outs, without the need to throw them into the canister.

 1. You can use a tennis ball (have them hit with a racket), giant exercise ball or other items as well.
 Since teams won’t have gloves or may not be too familiar with sports, it’s best not to use baseballs, softballs, golf balls or other dense items that may cause injury.

 2. Have teams rotate boy/girl if they are mixed teams.
 This allows everyone to play and prevents teams from stacking their line up.

 3. If possible, have a couple of people to “officiate” the game.
 Two sets of eyes is better than one.